 Baobab’s 2nd VR animation, ASTEROIDS! starring Elizabeth Banks was an official 2017 Sundance Film Festival and Cannes Film Festival selection and won Best VR Experience at the Unity Vision Conference.
-Baobab's latest Rainbow Crow, starring John Legend, Diego Luna, and Constance Wu premiered at Tribeca Film Festival and Cannes this year.
+Baobab's latest Crow: The Legend, starring John Legend, Diego Luna, and Constance Wu premiered at Tribeca Film Festival and Cannes this year.

 Baobab Studios has raised $31M from leading media and tech investors.